siggame/blog/_posts/2015-4-5-MegaMiner-AI-15-Pharaoh.md

 The cost to compete is $24 per team, up to three members per team.
 Not four, not five, 3.
 Three is the most people that can be on a team.
-To top it off, for each team member the team will receive a $4 discount.
+To top it off, for each team member that is a member of ACM the team will receive a $4 discount.

 Wanna join Missouri S&T ACM?
 Check out this [website](http://acmvm1.srv.mst.edu/acm-wordpress/).